frontend-with-sumit/polaris/README.md

 The combination of ReactJS and TypeScript ensures a structured and maintainable codebase, while TailwindCSS streamlines styling by leveraging utility-first classes.
 Overall, this tech stack enables a scalable, responsive, and intuitive dashboard experience for users interacting with uploaded CSV data presented through Chart.js visualizations.

+## Consideration
+- Due to unknown reasons, vercel is showing 404 error while trying to navigate to url.
+But in-website navigation is working perfectly.

 ## Running the project
 - Clone the project